Buxton Road in 1934, showing the

 Tramcars never travelled along Bramhall Lane through

-line.
-They did, however, run for nearly half a century
+however, run for nearly half a century between Stockport and

-Stockport and

-Hazel Grove along the eastern boundary the
+Hazel Grove along the eastern boundary of the area, a few

 minutes' walk down Kennerley Road.
 Photographs of trams on

 this section are rare; the view above, taken in the late